2.3 Cylinder Temperature

 Because the melting point of DURANEX® PBT is around 224°C,the appropriate resin temperature is from 250°C to 270°C. If the temperature exceeds 280°C, decomposition begins; therefore, a temperature around 270°C should be considered as the upper limit.

-The effects of cylinder temperatures and residence time in the heated cylinder on mechanical properties of DURANEX 3300 and 3316 are shown in Fig. 1-4, 1-7 in the (a) and 1-8, 1-11 in the (b) It is a matter of opinion what value should be regarded as the limit but in Table 1-1, the longest allowable residence times are estimated from such points as the melt index rises to 2 times of its initial value and color difference more than 2.5 of their original levels.
+The effects of cylinder temperatures and residence time in the heated cylinder on mechanical properties of DURANEX 3300 are shown in section (a) Figs. 2-4 through 2-7, and DURANEX 3316 in section (b) Figs. 2-8 through 2-11.
+It is a matter of opinion what value should be regarded as the limit but in Table 2-1, the longest allowable residence times are estimated from such points as the melt index rises to 2 times of its initial value and color difference more than 2.5 of their original levels.

-(a) Residence Time in the Heated Cylinder vs. Various Properties
+(a) Residence Time in Heated Cylinder vs. Various Properties

-(b) Residence Time in the Heated Cylinder vs. Various Properties
+(b) Residence Time in Heated Cylinder vs. Various Properties

 Table 2-1 Resin Temperature vs. Allowable Residence Time of DURANEX® PBT